leomariga/Simulink-Arduino-Serial/README.md

 Block | Function
 ------------ | -------------
-(step) ref1 | Generate the signal you want to send.
+Step| Generate the signal you want to send.
 Zero-Order Hold | Used to set the simulation send rate.
 Single | Convert this signal to a `single` (4 bytes).
 Byte Pack | Convert `single` signal to byte.
 Use Byte alignment 4 and Data Type uint32.